People

 • Level 6 Chartered manager degree apprenticeship: Business management practice (in conjunction with Leeds Beckett University)

 The apprenticeship programme develops knowledge, skills and behaviours, as well as improving English and maths through functional skills training.
-Currently, of all apprentices, 37% are undergoing an English or maths qualification as part of their apprenticeship, with 44 functional skills qualifications completed in the last 12 months.
+Currently, of all apprentices, 24% are undergoing an English or maths qualification as part of their apprenticeship.

 Pay

-The company aims to offer a competitive pay rate above the statutory minimum and a range of additional benefits, including a bonus scheme, share scheme and employee discount.
+The company aims to offer a competitive pay rate above the statutory minimum and a range of additional benefits, including a bonus scheme, share scheme, complimentary meal at work and employee discount.

 Additional pay-weightings are paid in several locations, including Greater London.